augustss/verse-semantics/Book/docs/06_failure.md

 This function succeeds only if the player is alive, not stunned, and has either ammunition or a melee weapon.
 Each line is a separate failable expression that must succeed.

-## Expression Semantics in Decidable Contexts
+## Expression in Decides Contexts

-One of Verse's most subtle but powerful features is how expressions behave in decidable contexts.
+One of Verse's most subtle but powerful features is how expressions behave in decides contexts.
 When a comparison appears in a context that can handle failure, it doesn't just test a condition—it produces a value.

 Consider this function: